Plot gray scale or color scale bar

 +r[radius] to draw rounded rectangular borders instead with a corner radius set by radius (append units) [defaults is 6p].

 +s[[dx/dy/][shade]] to draw an offset background shaded region.
 Here, dx/dy indicates the shift relative to the foreground frame [default is 4p/-4p] and shade sets the fill style to use for shading [default is gray50].

 Truncate the incoming CPT so that the lowest and highest z-levels are to zlo and zhi.
 If one of these equal NaN then we leave that end of the CPT alone.
 The truncation takes place before the plotting.

 Add illumination effects.
-Optionally, set the range of intensities from - to + max_intens.
+Optionally, set the range of intensities from -max_intens to +max_intens.
 If not specified, 1 is used.
 Alternatively, append low/high intensities to specify an asymmetric range [Default is no illumination].

 Gives equal-sized color rectangles.
 Default scales rectangles according to the z-range in the CPT (Also see -Z).
-If set, any equal interval annotation set with -B will be ignored.
 If gap is appended and the CPT is discrete we will center each annotation on each rectangle, using the lower boundary z-value for the annotation.
 If i is prepended we annotate the interval range instead.
 If -I is used then each rectangle will have its constant color modified by the specified intensity.

 Force a monochrome graybar using the (television) YIQ transformation.

 Controls how the color scale should be encoded graphically.
 To preferentially draw color rectangles (e.g., for discrete colors), append p.
 Otherwise we will preferentially draw images (e.g., for continuous colors).
 Optionally append effective dots-per-inch for rasterization of color scales .